Bilberry: benefits, dosage, contraindications

 Precautions

-Child up to 18 years: avoid
+Children up to 18 years: avoid

-Use in children and adolescents under 18 years has not been established due to lack of adequate data.
+Use in children and adolescents under 18 years has not been established due to a lack of adequate data.

-Pregnant woman: avoid
+Pregnant women: avoid

-Breastfeeding woman: avoid
+Breastfeeding women: avoid